rodrigopr/recsys/README.md

 recsys
 ======

-Recommender System using scala and neo4j
+Recommender System using scala and redis